browserengineering/book/book/scripts.md

 label { font-weight: bold; color: red; }
 ```

-Add a `link` to the guest book page so that this stylesheet is loaded.
+Add a `link` to the guest book page so that this style sheet is loaded.

 But even though we tell the user that their comment is too long the
 user can submit the guest book entry anyway.
 Oops!
 Let's fix that.